GeminiMorrigan/NineNeins.com/README.md

 The Original Design was planned and was so successful it has become Deprecated due to this project got far to large (Over Exceeded by a Large Margin), far to fast.
 The Main Changes are mostly Links, Domains, Host, and another with a Blog Software Change.

-``9Neins.Ga will still serve as a SubDomain.
-However, changing Platforms on the new system for the Blog itself, will determine whether the Blog will stay as 9Neins.Ga,`` or change to NineNeins.Com/Blog . ``There are Pros and Cons with each.``
+<del>9Neins.Ga will still serve as a SubDomain.
+However, changing Platforms on the new system for the Blog itself, will determine whether the Blog will stay as 9Neins.Ga,</del> or change to NineNeins.Com/Blog . <del>There are Pros and Cons with each.</del>

 Internet Archive has been removed 100% from Nine-Neins - has become unreliable.